nanodeath/LockNLoad/README.md

 Design Justifications
 ---------------------
-*   Why no configuration merging?

-    Because if my library defines specs with ids "a" and "b", and another library on the page specifies "b" and "c", it may be a while before you realize that the second lib overwrote part of the first lib's configuration.
-    Whereas no configuration merging means you pretty much have to specify a group/namespace to ensure you don't stomp/get stomped on by other libraries.

-    I'm considering adding configuration merging later and abandoning the notion of groups...

 *   Why can't I make my function a prototype?

     Because I haven't figured out how to make a copy of a function.
 At this